-Why choose the Bell Super DH MIPS MTB Helmet?
+What does the Bell Super DH MIPS MTB Helmet have to offer?

 First off, this convertible lid is not only comfy but built solidly with a fusion in-mold polycarbonate shell, plus progressive layering to protect you and have you feel amazing every time.

 The Super DH is the first of Bell’s convertible mtb helmets with the ASTM F1952 downhill standard for full-face mode riding.
 It’s pretty much like the brand’s Full-9 helmet, used widely in the World Cup ranks.

 One other unique thing I personally appreciate about this model is that you can remove and fit its chin bar without having to take it off.

 Besides that, the lightweight Super DH includes a new in-built MIPS Spherical system that protects your head against any impact resulting from rotational forces upon impact.
 That’s why its low-density EPP foam is placed in the inner shell inside its main EPS foam shell and then fixed to cover the interior of the helmet’s polycarbonate outer shell.